Teenagers who eat lots of bread these days are most likely to get acne than adults do.

 Further, research has pointed out a lack of acne among teenagers living in other parts of the world, where food is largely unprocessed.

-Acne only appeared among the Inuit people of Alaska when people there switched from their traditional fare to a Western-style diet.
+Acne among the Inuit people of Alaska when people there switched from their traditional fare to a Western-style diet.

 Dermatologists at RMIT University in Melbourne, Australia, are planning a major study to see if eating a low-carbohydrate diet can reduce the incidence of acne.
 The experiments will involve 60 teenage boys, tracked over three months.

-Dermatologists have seen lots of anecdotal evidence when they had their patients move to low-carbohydrate diets.
+Dermatologists had seen lots of anecdotal evidence when they had their patients move to low-carbohydrate diets.

 However, Australian research will be one of the first controlled studies to examine the effects of a low-carbohydrate diet on acne.